navid-hz/fwk22-grupp3-backend/README.md

 npm start

+### Starting Server with nodemon

+npm run server

+### Connet to database

+add .env file in root and your database connection in it

 The server will start, and you should see a message in the console indicating that the server is running and listening on a specific port (e.g., Server is running on port 5000).